angrybacon/doomsday-wiki/markdown/articles/2021/02/10/alignment.md

 the {B}x fetch over the 4th {U}x one to find that basic (but make sure to not get tempted by Prismatic Vista!).

+*Now that Astrolabe is gone it's going to be a bit harder to run a budget style list for 3 colours but it is still doable.
+You will likely want at least 2 Underground Seas and to run probably 2 Island and 2 Swamp along  with maybe 1 splash basic.
+You will also most likely need to run at least one {U}x splash dual if possible.*

 Sideboard wise having a splash colour really improves your toolbox options with additional cards not yet mentioned like Xantid Swarm, Carpet of Flowers, Abrade and the currently powerful creature suite of Dreadhorde Arcanist or Uro.